2h3ph3rd/2h3ph3rd.github.io/docs/writeups/thm/challenges/cat-pictures-2.md

 ### Accessing Gitea

-Now, we have the credentials for the gitea instance.
+Now, we have the credentials for the Gitea instance.

 Once logged in, we can see a repository called `ansible`.